jbirddog/blue/README.md

 Extremely minimal version of a 64bit forth-like compiler that aims to:

 1. Be completely stand alone (nostdlib)
+1. Works on byte code (no textual parsing)
-1. Supports compile time execution of any previously defined word
+1. Supports compile time execution of any previously defined code
 1. Supports multiple os/architectures/executable formats
-1. Works on byte code (no textual parsing)
-1. Quickly be bootstrapped to a higher level language(s)
+1. Quickly be bootstrapped to higher level languages

-### Requirements
+### Requirements to run ./build.sh

 version numbers are not exact requirements, just what i am using at time of writing

 1. linux 6.12.7_1 x86_64
 1. fasm 1.73.30
 1. xxd 2024-09-15
+1. grep 3.11
+1. cmp 3.10

 ### Byte code